MicrosoftDocs/quantum-docs-pr/articles/language/type-model.md

 ...
 ```

-Take a look at the section on [unwrap expressions](xref:microsoft.quantum.language.expressions#unwrap-expressions) and [operators precedence](xref:microsoft.quantum.language.expressions#operator-precedence) for more details.
+Take a look at the section on [unwrap expressions](xref:microsoft.quantum.language.expressions#unwrap-expressions) and [operator precedence](xref:microsoft.quantum.language.expressions#operator-precedence) for more details.

 Values of a user-defined type can be created by calling the corresponding type constructor: